-The calculation of the renewable fraction of the fuel is based on ASTM D6866 test results for every batch of fuel produced by the manufacturer.
-Alternatively, they can have a composite sample tested.
-The composite sample is obtained from the different batches they produced over a period not to exceed one calendar month.
+Under the RFS, the biogenic fraction of the MSW-derived renewable fuel, as determined by ASTM D6866 testing, qualifies for RINs having a D-code of 3.
+The calculation of the renewable fraction of the fuel is based on ASTM D6866 test results for every batch of fuel produced.
+Alternatively, testing is done on a composite sample obtained from different batches produced over a period not to exceed one calendar month.

-The resulting non-fossil derived fraction of the composite sample will be deemed cellulosic biofuel and applied to all batches of fuel produced in the next month to determine the appropriate number of RINs that must be generated.
-The producer is required to recalculate this fraction at least monthly.
-For the first month, the producer can estimate the non-fossil fraction and then make a correction as needed in the second month.
+The resulting biogenic fraction of the composite sample will be deemed cellulosic biofuel and applied to all batches of fuel produced in the next month to determine the appropriate number of RINs that must be generated.
+The fuel producer is required to recalculate this fraction at least monthly.
+For the first month, the fuel producer can estimate the non-fossil fraction and then make corrections as needed in the second month.

-Source: Page 14706 of the RFS2
+Sources: Pages 14706 and 14876 of the RFS2

-For renewable fuels that are in the form of a blend with gasoline or diesel at the time of export, the exporter shall determine the volume of exported renewable fuel based on one of the following:
+According to the US EPA, for renewable fuels that are in the form of a blend with gasoline or diesel at the time of export, the exporter shall determine the volume of exported renewable fuel based on one of the following:

 (1) Information from the supplier of the blend of the concentration of renewable fuel in the blend.

-(2) Determination of the renewable portion of the blend using Method B or Method C of ASTM D 6866 or an alternative test method as approved by the EPA.
+(2) Determination of the renewable portion of the blend using Method B or Method C of ASTM D6866 or an alternative test method as approved by the EPA.

 (3) Assuming the maximum concentration of the renewable fuel in the blend as allowed by law and/or regulation.